GuhPires/super-react-router/README.md

 * **_privateRoutes.js_**

-I want to render the _YourComponent_ when the URL match _'/mycomponent'_, but the user must be authenticated in to access it.
+I want to render the _YourComponent_ when the URL match _'/mycomponent'_, but the user must be authenticated in order to access it.

 ```javascript